 This paper constructs a model that captures the key trade-offs in the debate.
 The model is simple enough to allow us to trace back the effects to a few basic mechanisms.
 Yet, for the comparison between regulatory regimes (and the characterization of the capital requirements that maximize social welfare) we rely on numerical methods.
-In our calibration we use evidence from US banks in the period preceding the current financial crisis.
+In our calibration we use US data for the period prior to the financial crisis that started in 2007.